special offers | accommodation | snow reports | travel | transfers | video reports | photos | links | ski/ride guide

 The Ski Lodge is excellent value for money with big helpings and tasty pub food.
 See the Restaurant Review below.
 Menu here

-Le Farçon has gone well upmarket now with some really fancy dishes and was awarded a Michelin Star in 2006 - well worth a splurge.
-See review below.
+Le Farçon has gone well upmarket in recent years with some really fancy dishes and was awarded (and maintained) a Michelin Star in 2006 since chef Julien returned from Le Bateau Ivre - well worth a splurge, see review below.

-La Ferme offers great local specialties including Fondue Savoyarde (with cheese), Raclette (toasted cheese with potato and ham), Tartiflette (bacon potato and cream) and Fondue Bourguignonne (with beef).
+La Ferme offers great local specialties including Fondue Savoyarde (with cheese), Raclette (toasted cheese with potato and ham), Tartiflette (bacon potato and cream) and Fondue Bourguignonne (with beef) - Order a sack of new potatoes on the side too!
 Menu here

 Hotel Telemark serves good value traditional evening meals in their Bistro Restaurant which opens from 7pm every night, takeaway pizzas and bar snacks too - book a table on 0479 226471.